Jaspreetsm21/otherrun/README.md

 # Liverpool's Title Run in 30 Years: Cluster Analysis - Data Science Project Overview

-- Comparing Liverpool's last 10 years of performances with transfer spending each season --> there are evidence to suggest more spending leads to fewer matches been lost but there are no concrete evidence to suggest more spending lead to winning more matches.
+- Comparing Liverpool's last 10 years of performances with transfer spending each season --> there is evidence to suggest more spending leads to fewer matches been lost but there is no concrete evidence to suggest more spending leads to winning more matches.
 - Built a dashboard for Liverpool's performance in the last decade on Streamlit platform which is free and easy to share with stakeholders.
 - Optimized K-Means and Hierarchical clustering methods to reach the conclusion of the analysis.
 - Built a client facing API and Heroku to view the dashboard on [Streamlit](https://liverpooldashboard.herokuapp.com/).